We may earn income from links in this post. Please read this Disclosure for details.

 Whether its beef or pork, the thinly sliced grilled meat is served with sides such as yellow rice, grilled corn, grilled green onions, plantain, wedges of white cheese, guacamole, refried black beans, chorizo (spicy sausage), a simple green salad and longaniza (white sausage).

-Bottles of hot sauce, chiltepin peppers and chirmol (charred fresh tomato sauce) are served on the side.
+To accompany this common Guatemalan food, bottles of hot sauce, chiltepin peppers and chirmol (charred fresh tomato sauce) are served on the side.

 One of the main dishes in Guatemala, chile rellenos are one of my favourite traditional Guatemalan foods.
 They’re also very laborious to make!